Branhamism: Serpent seed, predestination, and race

-Branham reported discussing the possibility that blacks were descended from apes as early as 1929, but claimed to reject the belief at the time.
+Branham reportedly discussed the belief that blacks were descended from apes as early as 1929, but he claimed that he rejected the belief at that time.
 In his recorded sermons, Branham first publicly hinted at his belief in the serpent seed doctrine in 1953.
 He began to openly teach serpent seed in 1958 at the height of racial unrest in the United States.

-Doug Weaver, Jon Schambers, and Michael Barkun have investigated Branham's serpent seed doctrine to identify its origin.
+Doug Weaver, Jon Schambers, and Michael Barkun have investigated Branham's serpent seed doctrine to identify the origin of it.
 Weaver suggested that Branham may have become acquainted with the serpent seed doctrine through his Baptist roots.
-All three have suggested Branham may have been influenced by the teachings of Baptist minister Daniel Parker's two-seed doctrine.
-Although not widely accepted, Parker's teachings were well known among Baptists in Indiana and Kentucky; Parker also connected the serpent's seed to the non-white races.
+All three have suggested that Branham may have been influenced by the teachings of Baptist minister Daniel Parker's two-seed doctrine.
+Although it was not widely accepted, Parker's teachings were well known among Baptists in Indiana and Kentucky; Parker also connected the serpent's seed to the non-white races.

 Barkun and Schambers also connected Branham's teaching to the white supremacy movement and Christian Identity preacher Wesley Swift.
-Branham was baptized and ordained by Roy Davis, a founding member and later Imperial Wizard of the Ku Klux Klan; Branham and Davis continued to associate throughout Branham's life.
-Barkun wrote that Branham was the most significant proponent of the racial teaching outside of Wesley Swift and the Christian Identity movement.
+Branham was baptized and ordained by Roy Davis, a founding member and later an Imperial Wizard of the Ku Klux Klan; Branham and Davis continued to associate with each other throughout Branham's life.
+Barkun wrote that Branham was the most significant proponent of the racial teaching along with Wesley Swift and other proponents of the Christian Identity movement.
 Steven Hassan described Branham's serpent seed teachings as "rebranded" Christian Identity theology.

-Branham was open about the implications of his beliefs and publicly supported segregation.
+Branham was open about the implications of his beliefs and he publicly supported segregation.

 God is a segregationalist [sic].
 I am too.
 Any Christian's a segregation.
 God segregates His people from all the rest of them.
 They're...
 They've always been a segregation.
 He chose a nation.
 He chooses a people.
 He is a segregationalist [sic].
 He made all nations.
 But still, a real genuine Christian has to be a segregationalist [sic].
 Separating himself from the things of the world and everything, and come into one purpose, Jesus Christ.